-See the sites of London on your commute, or for pleasure.
-Fenchurch Street Station is only a 30 minute walk to many London landmarks and locations.
-We’ve made a handy walking guide to stretch your legs, get some fresh air and those steps in!
+See the sights of London on your commute, or for pleasure.
+Fenchurch Street Station is only a 30 minute walk from many London landmarks and locations.
+We’ve made a handy walking guide to stretch your legs, get some fresh air and get those steps in!

 Walking route 1: Fenchurch Street Station to London Bridge and Borough Market (Approximately 1 mile, 20 minutes)

 - HMS Belfast

 From Fenchurch Street Station you can get to London Bridge station via Tower Bridge or London Bridge.
 For either bridge, head towards Byward Street.
 From Fenchurch Street station’s main entrance you can do this via Seething Lane, or from Cooper’s Row exit head past Trinity Square Gardens.
 To cross the Thames at Tower Bridge (route A), head towards the Tower of London, this will lead you over to City Hall and Butler’s Wharf for plenty of bars and restaurants.

 To cross at London Bridge (route B), head away from the Tower of London and down Lower Thames Street and past Monument.
 This will lead to Borough Market and Southwark Cathedral with views of Tower Bridge and HMS Belfast.

 Walking route 2: Fenchurch Street Station to the Southbank and Tate Modern (approximately 1.4 miles, 30 minutes)

 - Southwark Cathedral

 To get to the Southbank you can either cross the river by going over London Bridge or the Millenium bridge.
 If you are crossing the river at London Bridge, see route 1A to Southwark Cathedral and Borough Market.
 Following the Southbank from here you will pass the Golden Hinde and Shakespeare’s Globe to Tate Modern.